 Most financial advisors will ask you to keep a track on your credit reports.
 You must check it from time to time.
-Credit Bureaus like Equifax, Experian and CIBIL allows you to check your credit report once in a year for free.
+Credit Bureaus, such as Equifax, CRIF High Mark, Experian and TransUnion CIBIL, allows you to check your credit report once in a year for free.
 However, it is recommended that you conduct more frequent checks - maybe twice or thrice a year.

 By doing so, you get to keep all your personal information updated.
 You also get to monitor your activities in the finance field and identify possible frauds.
 Identity thefts have become a common menace these days - it's easier to detect one by going through your detailed credit report.

 Mymoneykarma offers its Intelligent Finance Tool to help you check your credit score without any fee.